arcAstroVR/arcAstroVR/README.md

 This section describes the setup from a new Unity project (any template is acceptable, but 3D Core is recommended).

 ### Asset Installation
-arcAstroVR is programmed in Unity and requires the following Unity Assets in addition to the arcAstroVR Unity Asset uploaded on GitHub.
+arcAstroVR requires the following Unity Assets in addition to the arcAstroVR Unity Asset uploaded on GitHub.

  * Input System (Unity Registry：Free)<br>The new INPUT SYSTEM of Unity is used to support various input devices.
 It is not installed by default and requires additional installation.
  * Localization (Unity Registry：Free)<br>The LOCALIZATION of Unity is used for multilingual support.
 It is not installed by default and requires additional installation.